 Table of Contents

-Pattern day trading rules or PDT rules are rules related to FINRA regulated brokers.
+Pattern day trading rules, or PDT rules, are related to FINRA-regulated brokers.

 What is the pattern day trading rule?

-The pattern day trade rule or PDT rule refers to the FINRA and SEC guidelines, which state that a day trader must maintain minimum equity in margin account $25,000.
-By PDT rule, if a trader has less than $25000 in a margin account and creates 4 or more trades in 5 business days broker can freeze his account for 90 days.
-If the trader has a margin account over $25,000 in equity, the trader can apply day trading as many times as he wants, trade without limitations, as long as his or her margin account remains over $25,000.
+The pattern day trade or PDT rule refers to the FINRA and SEC guidelines, which state that a day trader must maintain minimum equity in a margin of $25,000.
+By the PDT rule, if a trader has less than $25000 in a margin account and creates four or more trades in 5 business days, the broker can freeze his account for 90 days.
+If the trader has a margin account of over $25,000 in equity, they can apply day trading as often as they want and trade without limitations as long as their margin account remains over $25,000.

-So far, it seems that new traders must have at least $25,000 in cash to begin day trading.
+So far, new traders must have at least $25,000 in cash to begin day trading.
 This can be overwhelming and prevent many people from getting started.
-Fortunately, you do not actually need this sum of money to begin; you only need to abide by this if you fit the criteria for a day trader.
+Fortunately, you do not need this sum of money to begin; you only need to abide by this if you fit the criteria for a day trader.

-The pattern day trade rule or PDT rule applies only to all FINRA regulated brokers.
+- The pattern day trade or PDT rule applies only to all FINRA-regulated brokers.

-Let us see PDF rules and stocks trading.
+Let us see PDF rules and stock trading.

-The last part of the sentence is the key piece of information “inside of a margin account.”
+The last part of the sentence is the critical piece of information “inside of a margin account.”
 The definition of a pattern day trader includes quite a few limitations.

 Does the PDT rule apply to forex?

 Pattern day trading rules do not apply to forex because NFA and FINRA do not have restrictions on day trading for forex, futures options, and futures.
-Because of NFA and FINRA regulations, covering margin on Futures, Futures Options, and Forex positions doesn’t count toward the $25,000 FINRA equity requirement as well.
+Because of NFA and FINRA regulations, covering margin on Futures, Futures Options, and Forex positions doesn’t count toward the $25,000 FINRA equity requirement.

 Is there a PDT rule for forex?

-The pattern day trade rule or PDT rule does not apply to forex traders because they are created only for stock traders for FINRA regulated brokers.
+The pattern day trade or PDT rule does not apply to forex traders because they are created only for stock traders for FINRA-regulated brokers.

 First of all, what exactly is considered a day trader?

-If you’re interested in day trading, you probably have at least a bit of knowledge on what a day trade actually is, but you may not know an important piece of information.
-The definition of a day trade is when you purchase and sell a stock between the market open and the market close for the same day.
-If you were to hold your position overnight, the trade would no longer be considered a day trade; instead, it would be considered a swing trade.
+If you’re interested in day trading, you probably have at least a bit of knowledge of day trade, but you may not know an important piece of information.
+A day trade is when you purchase and sell a stock between the market opening and closing on the same day.
+If you were to hold your position overnight, the trade would no longer be considered a day trade; instead, it would be viewed as a swing trade.

-Therefore the pattern day trade rule does not limit you from making more than three trades per week with a small account balance.
+Therefore, the pattern day trade rule does not limit you from making more than three weekly trades with a small account balance.
 The rule only limits you from making three intraday trades per week.
-You may be thinking to yourself that 3 intraday trades it not much at all.
-In my opinion, I would say that the pattern day trade rule is actually a good thing for new traders.
+You may be thinking that three intraday trades are not much at all.
+In my opinion, I would say that the pattern day trader rule is a good thing for new traders.
 In this impact, you would need to have a relatively small account size in the first place.
-This small account size is likely due to a lack of experience, hence the small balance.
-PDT rule will prevent you from making many unnecessary trades and blowing your whole account as many new traders have tried to trade between every dip and rise.
+This small account size is likely due to a lack of experience, hence the tiny balance.
+PDT rule will prevent you from making unnecessary trades and blowing your whole account, as many new traders have tried to trade between every dip and rise.

-The second criteria to the pattern day trade rule
+The second criterion of the pattern day trade rule

-The second requirement to be considered a day trader is to make at least 4-day trades a week.
-This may not seem like a lot, but that is actually quite a bit.
+The second requirement to be considered a day trader is making at least 4-day trades weekly.
+This may not seem like a lot, but that is quite a bit.

 Why does the PDT rule exist

-Pattern day trade was created to ensure that smaller inexperienced investors and traders don’t day trade until their accounts value over $25,000.
+Pattern day trade was created to ensure that more minor, inexperienced investors and traders don’t day trade until the value of their accounts is over $25,000.
 This amount for SEC represents enough risk capital to offset any self-inflicted damage trading might create financially.
 The SEC’s primary mission is to protect investors and maintain the integrity of securities markets (both formal exchanges and over-the-counter).
-The SEC considers day trading to have a significantly higher risk than buy and hold strategies.
+The SEC considers day trading significantly higher risk than buy-and-hold strategies.

 Leverage

 If you’ve never heard of leverage, allow me to explain.
 Leverage is where the broker you are with will allow you to trade with more than you have.
-Some brokerage will put up a 4:1 ratio or even a 6:1 ratio.
-Basically, if you have $1000, you could trade with $4000 or even $6000 in certain cases.
+Some brokerages will put up a 4:1 ratio or even a 6:1 ratio.
+If you have $1000, you could trade with $4000 or even $6000 in some instances.
 Even though this may seem enticing, I would not recommend it.
-The reason for this is that you can lose much more than trading with your own money.
+This is because you can lose much more than trading with your own money.
 This is because it will not feel like you are trading with your won money.
-Therefore you will have a lot less emotional attachment to it.
+Therefore, you will have a lot less emotional attachment to it.
 Using leverage is not recommended for this very reason.
-If you are not planning on using leverage, then you will not need a margin account.
+If you do not plan on using leverage, you will not need a margin account.

 Margin account